Last Updated: Tuesday, June 23, 2020

 Step 2: Point the Short Domain to Vibes Domain Name System (DNS)

 For a client to use their new custom short domain, the domain needs to point to vbs.cm.
-There are two ways to do this, depending on the DNS provider used by the client.
+There are three ways to do this, depending on the DNS provider used by the client:

 Option 1: Non-Standard ANAME or ALIAS Record